SALARY RANGE (approximate)

-SUPPLEMENTAL QUESTIONNAIRE – qualifying: All applicants are required to complete and submit the questionnaire for this exam AT THE TIME OF FILING.
-The supplemental questionnaire may be used throughout the exam process to assist in determining each applicant's qualifications and acceptability for the position.
-Failure to complete and submit the questionnaire may result in the application being removed from consideration.
+SUPPLEMENTAL QUESTIONNAIRE – qualifying: All applicants are required to complete and submit the questionnaire for this examination AT THE TIME OF FILING.
+The supplemental questionnaire may be used throughout the examination process to assist in determining each applicant's qualifications and acceptability for the position.
+Failure to complete and submit the questionnaire will result in the application being removed from consideration.

 APPLICATION EVALUATION – qualifying: All applications will be reviewed to determine whether or not the stated requirements are met.
 Those individuals meeting the stated requirements will be invited to continue to the next step in the screening and selection process.

-Candidates successfully completing both the written exam and the practical exam may be placed on an eligible list for a period of one (1) year.
+Candidates successfully completing the examination process may be placed on an eligible list for a period of six (6) months.

-BACKGROUND INVESTIGATION: A thorough pre-employment, post offer background investigation which may include inquiry into past employment, education, criminal background information and driving record is required for this position.
+BACKGROUND INVESTIGATION: A thorough pre-employment, post offer background investigation which may include inquiry into past employment, education, criminal background information, and driving record may be required for this position.

-For further information about this recruitment, please contact Tamara Madueno at firstname.lastname@example.org or by telephone at (805) 677-5313.
+For further information about this recruitment, please contact Erin Niemi at firstname.lastname@example.org or by telephone at (805) 654-2568.